 "Velvet Love" Impatiens

-Watering -- Try to keep the soil moist most of the time - but not soggy.
+Watering -- Try to keep the soil evenly moist most of the time - but not constantly soggy.
 Don't let the soil dry out completely.
-You may wish to use a moisture meter probe, which you can buy for about $5 at most garden and hardware stores.
-Don't let the pot sit in a tray of water.

-Lighting -- Impatiens morsei prefers bright shade, or well-filtered sunlight.
-Avoid prolonged direct sun, unless it's early-morning or late-afternoon sun.
+Lighting -- Impatiens morsei prefers bright shade, or filtered sunlight.
+Avoid prolonged direct sun, unless it's early-morning sun.

 Pests to watch for -- aphids, spider mites (tiny "dots" and webbing under the leaves), whitefly, mealy bugs.
-Certain spider mites cannot be seen but cause deformities of the young leaves.
-Be careful when choosing chemical remedies, because some may harm the plant.
+Certain spider mites cannot be seen but can cause deformities of the young leaves.
+Try using insecticidal soap spray before using stronger remedies.

 Enjoy your plant!